 EXITING THE CLASSROOM – REVOLVING DOOR - The classroom is not a revolving door.
 Continuous exiting and re-entering the classroom is not tolerated.
 Students who exit and re-enter the classroom excessively will be asked to leave class and schedule a conference with this professor.

-CSN COMPUTER LABS – Most of you will probably do your assignments at home or at work.
-If you are having problems with your computers or do not have the required software, feel free to use any of the on campus Computer Labs.
+COMPUTER LABS - Most of you will probably do your assignments at home or at work.
+If you are having problems with your computers or do not have the required software, feel free to use any of the on-campus Computer Labs.
 Having computer problems at home or office is NOT a valid excuse for missing due dates.
 Contact the Computer labs for hours of operation.

 Charleston Interactive Learning Center - 702-651-5731